gusgordon/electric_jet/README.md

 ![results_plot](results.png "Results").

+With current batteries, which are around 300 Wh/kg, we can achieve around a 1400 km range with a low airspeed, high aspect ratio aircraft under our assumptions.
 As expected, we find lower airspeeds and higher aspect ratios lead to better results.

-With current batteries, which are around 300 Wh/kg, we can achieve around a 1400 km range under our assumptions with a low airspeed, high aspect ratio aircraft.
+It is clear that subsonic (250 m/s) electric aircraft will be viable before supersonic (700 m/s) electric aircraft.
+Supersonic VTOL electric aircraft may become viable somewhere around a battery specific energy of 1500 Wh/kg.

 The lower range of the 700 m/s aircraft with an aspect ratio of 12 shows that increasing aspect ratio only helps up to a point in supersonic flight.
 [This answer](https://aviation.stackexchange.com/questions/36761/why-does-the-aspect-ratio-of-a-wing-become-less-important-at-supersonic-speeds) gives an overview of why that is the case.
-In supersonic flight, the large aspect ratio wing has a higher range for lower battery specific energies because in this case the aircraft spends less time in cruise, and more time in subsonic ascent/descent where having a high aspect ratio wing is helpful.
+In supersonic flight, the large aspect ratio wing has a higher range for lower battery specific energies because the aircraft spends proportionally more time in subsonic ascent/descent where having a higher aspect ratio wing is helpful.

-It is clear that subsonic (250 m/s) electric aircraft will be viable before supersonic (700 m/s) electric aircraft.
-Supersonic VTOL electric aircraft may become viable somewhere around a battery specific energy of 1500 Wh/kg.